eisen-ai/eisen-docs/source/eisen/tutorials.rst

 .. contents:: Table of Contents

-We are currently developing tutorials demonstrating and teching how to most effectively use Eisen.
+We are currently developing tutorials demonstrating and teaching how to most effectively use Eisen.
 Our tutorials run on Google Colab http://colab.google.com/ which provides free GPUs for experimentation and quick testing of deep learning models and beyond.
 Google Colab notebooks are very similar to Jupyter notebooks.